Travel in an overland adventure vehicle built for the wilds, with like minded young travellers for the ultimate African adventure!

-Those who booked the Zanzibar Express will fly to Zanzibar Island the following morning, instead of driving down to Dar es Salaam.
+Those who booked the Zanzibar Express will fly to Zanzibar Island the following morning, instead of driving down to Bagamoyo.
 The Zanzibar Express option includes transfers, breakfasts, flights and accommodation overnight in Arusha and then Stone Town.

 Hello beach time!
 After your adventures in the rugged bush a bit of rest and relaxation on the idyllic beaches of Zanzibar Island is just the right thing.